HenriqueGPinho/LandingPageProjeto3/README.md

 # LandingPageProjeto3
-Fictional landing page for a bicycle store using Bootstrap, containing:
+Fictional landing page in Portuguese for a bicycle store using Bootstrap, containing:

 - Responsive navigation menus (hamburger menu on mobile)
 - Carousel